www-splitcells-net/net.splitcells.network/README.md

 modeling, analytic and solving capabilities regarding optimization problems.
 An introduction and documentation can be found [here](http://splitcells.net/net/splitcells/gel/index.html).

+## Good to Know

+Another interesting subproject is [OS State Interface](./projects/net.splitcells.os.state.interface).
+It helps the user to organize and execute commands in the terminal.

 ## Structure

 This is the root project of a project cluster.
 This network consists of three parts: